-But we’re not the only ones in this community donating.
-We have heard from dozens, maybe hundreds of men and boys who grow it, cut it, then donate their hair to charity.
-Here are just a few comments we’ve gotten from guys in this longhair community:
+But we’re not the only ones donating.
+We have heard from hundreds of men and boys who grow, cut, and donate their hair to charity.
+Here are just a few comments from the longhair community:

 Donating Our Hair to Charity

 Hey guys that’s epic!
 I’m really happy to say that I’ve done this once and am currently working on my second 10 inches for them.
 And also that it’s awesome that y’all are partners with such a great organization like LoL.
 Keep up the good fight!

 James from Tennessee

 You guys rock!!
 Any and every long hair I meet I tell them about your page and give referral cards.
 I’ll see how many of my buds I can get to post progress pics and I’ll send one tonight.
 I plan to donate some of my mane in the spring, but not enough to be a short hair again, will let it ride again after the donation as well.Cale

 Always shaved head, decided to grow it out to donate.
 I’m on 4 years growth!
 Want to grow it a bit longer so I’m not back to the awkward stage when 10-12 inches go.
 Stoked to see how far your dreams have come; let it ride!